Rukenshia/saml2aws-auto/README.md

 If you want to add new accounts to an existing group later, you can use the `--append` flag.
 Also if you want to target specific accounts, you can pass in `--accounts [account names,]`.
 Use `saml2aws-auto groups add --help` for more info.

-Next, You will be asked a few questions:
+Next, you will be asked a few questions:

 ```
 ?
 IDP URL [localhost]: https://my.idp/realms/myrealm/protocol/saml/clients/aws